HITECHCRIME/HC_SG51_Colorized_World/README.md

-- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons next (annuls it) this is what long day'll bring ya

-no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground
+- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons next (annuls it) this is what long day'll bring no hidden layers just the grief truly only thing is my own cause own charge own retreat, steady ground